dask/dask/docs/source/spec.rst

    add('x', 'y')  # after x and y have been replaced

-But this will err because Python executes the function immediately before we know values for ``'x'`` and ``'y'``.
+But this will err because Python executes the function immediately, before we know values for ``'x'`` and ``'y'``.

-We delay the execution by moving the opening parenthesis one term to the left, creating a tuple.
+We delay the execution by moving the opening parenthesis one term to the left, creating a tuple:

 .. code::